All news

 While the lottery machine was stolen, lottery officials said there were no actual tickets taken from the machine.

-California State Lottery spokesperson Carolyn Beck said, “Even if they were, the lottery has a way of deactivating them remotely.
+California State Lottery spokesperson Carolyn Becker said, “Even if they were, the lottery has a way of deactivating them remotely.
 I'm confident the tickets that are recovered from the field will be investigated for damage.
 If they have been compromised in any way, they are not playable."

 The California Lottery said it’s typical to see more petty crimes when it comes to lottery tickets, not the suspects taking the entire lottery machine.

-Beck said, "It is pretty rare to hear of an entire vending lottery machine taken out of a retail environment.
+Becker said, "It is pretty rare to hear of an entire vending lottery machine taken out of a retail environment.
 It's heavy.”

 The suspects may not have stolen any tickets from the machine, but the machines do have cash in them.
 Investigators have not released how much money was stolen from the machine, but state lottery officials say the thieves are probably disappointed.